insilichem/insilichem_com/content/services/index.md

 description : "We can help you achieve more"
 ---

 InSiliChem is now a well established group with expertise on a variety of computational chemistry methods with interest in fields at the interface between chemistry, biology and medicine.
-Since 2019, Insilichem offers its skills in form of services that could help those groups and companies interested in molecular insights on their systems.
+Since 2019, InSiliChem offers its skills in form of services that could help those groups and companies interested in molecular insights on their systems.

 <br>
 Those services include the execution of modeling experiment as well as consulting in aspects like: